-If you’re afraid financial exploitation has already occurred, you should report the suspected incident as soon as possible.
+If you’re afraid financial exploitation has already occurred, you should speak with a PA nursing home law firm and report the suspected incident as soon as possible.
 To speak to your Ombudsman, call the Pennsylvania Department of Aging at (717) 783-8975.
 You should also call the Pennsylvania Department of Health at (800) 254-5164.
 You can read more about the process in our article on how to report Pennsylvania nursing home abuse.

-If you’re worried about the quality of care your mom or dad is receiving at his or her nursing home, or if you suspect the home was to blame for a slip and fall accident or wrongful death, you should consult with an experienced personal injury lawyer as soon as possible.
-To learn more about your family’s legal options in a free and confidential legal consultation, call attorney Brent Wieand at (888) 789-3161.
+If you’re worried about the quality of care your mom or dad is receiving at his or her nursing home, or if you suspect the home was to blame for a slip and fall accident or wrongful death, you should consult with an experienced nursing home abuse lawyer in Philadelphia, PA as soon as possible.
+To learn more about your family’s legal options in a free and confidential legal consultation, call nursing home lawyer in Philadelphia, PA Brent Wieand at (888) 789-3161.